 Melissa brings 12 years of experience as a Certified Athletic Trainer and is now licensed as a Physical Therapist Assistant.
 Melissa received her Master’s of Science degree in Athletic Training from California University of Pennsylvania in 1999 and her Physical Therapist Assistant degree from Hesser College in Manchester, NH in April 2011.
 Melissa is no stranger to Outpatient Physical Therapy, she has worked for 10 years in Southern NH providing outreach Athletic Training services to local High Schools through an Outpatient Physical Therapy clinic.
 She has been the liaison between athlete, coach, parents, and Physicians.
 Melissa joins our team with enthusiasm and is excited to be a clinician in the area in which she lives.
 When not at work, she enjoys exercising and spending time with her two children.

-Felicia Brodeur received her Doctorate of Physical Therapy degree from Franklin Pierce University in New Hampshire in 2015.
-In 2011 Felicia graduated with a B.S. in Kinesiology: Exercise Science from University of New Hampshire.
+Felicia Brodeur received her Doctorate of Physical Therapy degree from Franklin Pierce University in NH.
+Felicia graduated with a B.S. in Kinesiology: Exercise Science from the University of New Hampshire.
 Felicia's clinical interests include orthopedics, manual based therapy, corrective exercise and post-operative rehabilitation.
 She has a passion for the profession and strives for relentless improvement.
-When not at work, Felicia enjoys hiking, kayaking, outdoor fun, exercise and spending quality time with her friends, family as well as her precious dog Kadence.
+When not at work, Felicia enjoys hiking, kayaking, outdoor fun, exercise and spending quality time with her friends and family.